xolvio/meteor-inspectlet/README.md

 * Inspectlet is initialized on startup
 * If IronRouter is detected, virtualPageViews are tagged
 * Logged in users are identified and their name + emails are sent
-* The platform is sent to distinguish between a web or cordoba Meteor build
+* The platform is sent to distinguish between a web or cordova Meteor build

 The package also exposes an `Inspectlet` object on the client.
 This is the same as the `__insp` object in the docs.
 You can use this to `push` and to do so in a chained fashion, for example you